Free Eats

 Free Eats is a 1932 Our Gang short comedy film directed by Ray McCarey.
-It was the 112th (24th talking Our Gang episode) Our Gang short that was released.
+It was the 112th Our Gang short to be released.

 Plot

 The gang along with other poor children in the town are given a party with games and great food to eat.
 In addition, each child would be given a food basket to bring home to their parents.
 It's given by a wealthy woman whose husband is running for office.
 Meanwhile a couple of criminals have set up two midgets to come to the party as babies.
 They would steal expensive jewelry and planned on robbing a safe filled with money.
 Stymie caught the "fidgets" in the safe.
 After an altercation with Stymie, the rest of the gang come to Stymie's rescue as the midgets pull a gun.
 An alarm goes off and the police come to arrest the midgets.
 Episode concludes with the police sergeant spitting tobacco into a nearby waste can, from which the missing midget then rises, telling the "flatfoot" to call his shots.